 Cons

-• SSL costs extra on basic plans (it’s free everywhere else in 2026)
+• SSL costs extra on basic plans (it is free everywhere else in 2026)

 • Backups cost extra

-• Performance is mediocre compared to hosts using LiteSpeed/NVMe
+• Performance is mediocre compared to hosts using LiteSpeed and NVMe

 • Aggressive upselling throughout the dashboard